 Here’s the question nobody in the AI industry is asking: who isn’t building this?

-The AI race is dominated by 4s and 5s—visionaries and analysts.
-The types most suited to asking “but what about the people this affects?” are nowhere near the decision table.
+Which means the types most suited to asking “but what about the people this affects?” are nowhere near the decision table.
+What would it actually look like if they were?

 A Type 2-led AI company would measure success by emotional intelligence, not benchmark performance.
 The product would anticipate what users actually need—not just what they typed.
 It would gravitate toward therapy, eldercare, education.
 Think an AI built from the ground up for caregivers and lonely people, not developers and knowledge workers.
 The AI would check in on you: “You seemed overwhelmed yesterday—how are you doing?”
 It would refuse to optimize for engagement if engagement harms wellbeing.
 The failure mode?
 Codependency in product form—an AI so helpful that users can’t function without it, built by a company that can’t say no to anyone because saying no feels like abandonment.